cyberchase88/mindspace/README.md

 ---

-Mindspace is a gentle, joyful space to grow your thinking.
-It's like Obsidian meets Anki meets ChatGPT meets Calm/Headspace — a calming companion for learning, remembering, and integrating ideas into your life, and also a space to immerse yourself in your thoughts/feelings/insights.

-Whether you're exploring a book, working through an idea, or building a new habit, Mindspace helps you:
-- 🌱 Capture ideas in connected notes
-- 🧠 Understand and retain them through strategies proven to accelerate learning (e.g., active recall and spaced repetition)
-- 🔄 Take insights and truly integrate them into your life through real-life tasks or reminders

 ## 🌟 Why Mindspace?
 Because you’re not just learning — you’re building a relationship with your mind.
 Mindspace helps you slow down, reflect, and remember — in a way that feels like you.
 No pressure.
 No noise.
 Just the right mix of structure and wonder, so what matters actually sticks.

+This is a gentle, joyful space to grow your thinking.
+It's like Obsidian meets Anki meets ChatGPT meets Calm/Headspace — a calming companion for learning, remembering, and integrating ideas into your life, and also a space to immerse yourself in your thoughts/feelings/insights.

+Whether you're exploring a book, working through an idea, or building a new habit, Mindspace helps you:
+- 🌱 Capture ideas in connected notes
+- 🧠 Understand and retain them through strategies proven to accelerate learning (e.g., active recall and spaced repetition)
+- 🔄 Take insights and truly integrate them into your life through real-life tasks or reminders

 ## 🛠 Tech Stack Details
 - **Frontend**: